A Summer Guest in October

 Ursula K. Le Guin was way ahead of her time.
 She wrote about the struggle of the inhabitants of a forest planet against exploitation by Earthlings when James Cameron was still in high school ( The Word for World is Forest , 1972).
 And she described the adventures of a young man at a school for wizards when JK Rowling was a toddler ( A Wizard or Earthsea , 1968).

 The adaptation of The Lathe of Heaven from 1980 feels slightly dated, but then again that retro aspect also makes it interesting.
-However a decent contemporary remake would be great, as well as an adaptation of two other masterpieces by Le Guin, The Left Hand of Darkness and The Dispossessed.
+However a decent contemporary remake would be great.
+And so would an adaptation of two other masterpieces by Le Guin, The Left Hand of Darkness and The Dispossessed.
 Also please give her the Nobel Prize for Literature and hurry because she in her late eighties already.

 Thank you for watching Zomergasten; those three hours have flown by, but I really liked doing this.
 And I hope you enjoy my film of choice, The Lathe of Heaven .